lee-man/movenet-pytorch/README.md

 ### Movenet deployment

 Google releases an Andorid demo for Tensorflow Lite Pose estimtaion application.
 Movenet is included in this demo.
-In other to compare the speed of my own implementation with the original one during inference phase, I add some scripts to convert the PyTorch Movenet model to Tensorflow Lite model and embed it into the Android demo.
+In order to compare the speed of my own implementation with the original one during inference phase, I add some scripts to convert the PyTorch Movenet model to Tensorflow Lite model and embed it into the Android demo.

 As there is no direct converter from Pytorch to TFLite, I follow the instructions in [Pytorch-ONNX-TFLite](https://github.com/sithu31296/PyTorch-ONNX-TFLite) to convert the Pytorch model to ONNX, ONNX to Tensorflow SavedModel, Tensorflow SavedModel to TFLite.
 For the prerequisite libs needed for the convertion, please refer to the original repo.

-The script `torch2tflite.py` cannot work for now.
-I will try to fix it as soon as possible.
-If I cannot work it out, I will try to run [PyTorch Mobiles](https://pytorch.org/mobile/home/) directly.
+**Important**: Using the current script will result in sub-optimized TFLite models, due to some un-supported ops being replaced by `Flex ops` in TFLite.
+Also, the fusion of `Conv + ReLU6` and `Conv + ReLU` is not performed.

+I will try to run [PyTorch Mobiles](https://pytorch.org/mobile/home/) directly and compare its inference speed with TFLite model.